FedCross: Towards Accurate Federated Learning via Multi-Model Cross-Aggregation: Our FedCross Approach

-where $W$ is the list of uploaded local model parameters, $K$ is the number of uploaded models.
-Within this strategy, all the upload models are chosen to be collaborative models once in each round.
-Furthermore, after every $K-1$ training round, each model has collaborated once with all the other $K-1$ models.
+where $W$ is the list of uploaded local model parameters, and $K$ is the number of uploaded models.
+With this strategy, all the upload models are chosen as collaborative models in each round.
+Note that, in every $(K-1)$ rounds of training, each middleware model collaborates with all the other $(K-1)$ models once.

-\textbf{The highest similarity:} By calculating the model similarity between the uploaded models, each model aggregates the model with the highest similarity as follows:
+\textbf{The highest similarity strategy:} By calculating the model similarity between the uploaded models, each middleware model aggregates the model with the highest similarity as follows:

-where $W$ is the list of uploaded local model parameters and {\it Similarity} is a function to calculate model similarity.
-Note that the higher {\it Similarity} value means a higher similarity between the two models.
+where $W$ is a list of uploaded local model parameters and {\it Similarity($\cdot$)} is a function to calculate the model similarity.
+Note that a higher {\it Similarity($\cdot$)} value means a higher similarity between the two models.

-\textbf{The lowest similarity:} According to the formula of \textbf{highest similarity} strategy, the \textbf{lowest similarity} strategy encourages each model to select the model with the least similarity as the collaborative model:
+\textbf{The lowest similarity strategy:} According to the definition of the highest similarity strategy, the lowest similarity strategy encourages each model to select the model with the least similarity as the collaborative model:

-The calculation method of model similarity are various according to the specific scene, for example, Eucledian Distance, Manhattan Distance, and Cosine Similarity are all feasible metrics.
-Here we use the most classic metric ``cosine similarity'':
+In this paper, since the classic cosine similarity can accurately reflect the angles of gradients, we adopt it as the measure as follows:

 where $X$ and $Y$ are two models, $n$ indicates the number of parameters, and $X_i$ indicates the $i^{th}$ parameter in $X$.
+We would like to leave interesting topics of using other measures (e.g., Euclidean Distance) as our future work.

-Compared with {\it in order} and {\it the lowest similarity} strategies, there are obvious flaws in {\it the highest similarity} strategy.
-In the experiment (Section~\ref{sec:exp_criteria}), we have verified that {\it the lowest similarity} strategy is the best strategy for model updating while {\it the highest similarity} strategy is not so good.
-We guess it is because the strategy makes models with high similarity become more and more similar, and it is more and more difficult for dissimilar models to share knowledge.
+Compared with both in-order and the lowest similarity strategies, there are obvious flaws in the highest similarity strategy.
+Since the goal of FedCross is still to train a high-performance global model, the collaborative model selection strategy should guide all middleware models to be optimized in a similar direction.
+Although the {\it the highest similarity} strategy makes the lowest gradient divergence in each cross-aggregation, from a global perspective, such strategy makes models with high similarity increasingly similar, and it is more and more difficult for dissimilar models to share knowledge.
+At the end of FL training, middleware models are clustered into several groups, and the optimization directions of such groups are different.
 Finally, in the deployment phase, more serious gradient conflicts than ever will occur in the aggregation of the global model.